Joel-joules/-Visualizing-Data/README.md

 # Visualizing-Data
-Data analysis using visualization tools
+Data analysis using visualization tools.

-`data` contiene los conjuntos de datos usados
+`data`: contains the datasets used.